luc-github/ESP3D/wiki/hardware-connection.md

 Vast majority of printers have an USB port that is converted to UART before going to MCU.
 Many printers also have additional (unused) UART port you can use.
 When possible, always use the additional port for connecting ESP to printer board.
 When no additional UART port is available you might use the Tx and Rx lines between USB/UART converter and MCU but it's recommended to cut (in a reversible way) the line to USB/UART converter to avoid conflicts.

+If the board is ATmega based the simplest way to find a usable UART port for the ESP is to open ATmega datasheet.

 ## ESP32 board

+UNDER CONSTRUCTION